KisCsaj68/quokka/assetcache/README.md

 sell_side_tree.insert(price_tracker(order_id_for_client4, 152.0))
 ```

-Searching in an ordered tree is O(log n) so our performance should be fine even for large number of orders.
+Searching in this ordered structure is O(log n) so our performance should be fine even for large number of orders.

 An incoming datapoint for `AAPL` would check both buy and sell trees.
 Price-trackers in the buy tree are considered fulfilled if it is equal to or greater than the incoming datapoints price value